Skip to content

 Collects Secret Empire #0-9, Free Comic Book Day 2017 Defenders #1

-And then, Scarlet Witch rejoined the Uncanny Avengers.
+After that, Scarlet Witch rejoined the Uncanny Avengers comics.

-During the Fresh Start era, Scarlet Witch explored new avenues (like becoming a teacher in Strange Academy) or being a secondary character in a Captain Marvel spin-off series… and other stints like that before meddling with Magneto and making more cameos.
+During Marvel Comics’s Fresh Start era, Scarlet Witch explored new avenues (like becoming a teacher in Strange Academy) or being a secondary character in a Captain Marvel spin-off series… and other stints like that before meddling with Magneto and making more cameos.

 Scarlet Witch has finally found peace and she has pledged to help others who are languishing at their lowest, under the creative team of Steve Orlando and Sara Pichelli.
-She also rejoins the Avengers, now that Jed McKay is at the helm of the title!
+She also rejoins again the Avengers comics, now that Jed McKay is at the helm of the title!

 Did we forget an important issue?
 Did we make a mistake?
 Let us know in the comments!